jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 })
 ```

-Why is this important to us?
-We can use the utility to access any direct children of the `Chat` component, in this case `Chat.Messages` and `Chat.Input`.
 Let's update the render method of `Chat`, using `React.Children.map` to return each child:

 ```
 // src/components/Chat.js